-Prominently placed atop the ridge overlooking downtown Lynchburg, this square brick house is among Virginia’s most handsomely appointed Federal-period urban residences.
+Prominently placed atop the ridge overlooking downtown Lynchburg, the square brick John Marshall Warwick House is among Virginia’s most handsomely appointed Federal-period urban residences.
 Highlighting the façade is the pair of panels with husk swags and bows, one of the state’s few instances of this type of high-style decoration.
 Panels of fine Adamesque ornaments are also found inside along with carved doorways and original mantels of King of Prussia marble.
 The house was built in 1826 for John Marshall Warwick, a tobacconist and mayor of the city.
-The Warwick house was also the childhood home of John Warwick Daniel, Civil War hero, U.S. Senator, and noted orator.
+The Warwick House was also the childhood home of John Warwick Daniel, Civil War veteran, U.S. Senator, and noted orator.
 The house was modified in the Victorian period when the sawn-work front porch and the Gothic Revival doorcase were added.
 Changes inside include two Rococo Revival marble mantels and the present Italianate stair.
 The John Marshall Warwick House contributes to the Courthouse Hill/Downtown Historic District.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 VLR: Virginia Landmarks Register